 The Basics of Epcot FastPass+

-Again, you'll want to check out the full Walt Disney World Fastpass+ strategy post to make sure you really understand FastPass+, but we want to give those of you who are just looking for the basic a quick intro.
+Again, you'll want to check out the full Walt Disney World FastPass+ strategy post to make sure you really understand FastPass+, but we want to give those of you who are just looking for the basics a quick introduction.

 FastPass+ Allows You to Skip the Lines at Walt Disney World